Manifesto

 A name for it

-That quiet work has a name and a serious history.
-In the late 1970s the Czech dissident Václav Benda called it the parallel polis: an independent sphere of culture, education and economy built alongside institutions that could not be reformed and were not worth confronting head-on.
-Those structures outlasted the regime that ignored them.
+The same instinct resurfaces wherever institutions fail.
+In the late 1970s the Czech dissident Václav Benda called it the parallel polis: an independent sphere of culture, education and economy built alongside a regime that could not be reformed and was not worth confronting head-on, and those structures outlasted the regime that ignored them.
 The largest working example today is probably in your pocket: the phone you carry runs on software maintained by thousands of contributors across hundreds of competing employers, compelled by nobody, shipped reliably every nine weeks, and given away to everyone, including the people every failing institution left behind.
 The nation state itself began the same way, as a piece of governance technology invented in 1648 to contain the religious wars of that century.
 Institutions are technologies, and technologies can be built alongside.
-Sovereignty can be unbundled from the ground it was welded to.

 What the numbers say